Finding balance is not easy. When you get to college, you have so much more time to manage than you did in high school...and...you're on your own!

 There will be so many opportunities, that you will feel pulled in many directions.
 Its not always easy to maintain a healthy lifestyle and make everyone happy.

 In order to be successful in your studies and graduate from college, you will need to learn how to balance your school work, sleep, exercise, and social life.

-Student Mentors are here for guidance and support on campus.
+Peer Mentors are here for guidance and support on campus.

 One great way to connect to resources on campus is through gaining a mentor.
 A number of programs at LHU offer incoming students support with academic and social transitions.

 Having a mentor gives new students the opportunity to learn from experienced upperclassmen, to interact with faculty and staff, and to gain access to leadership and engagement activities.
 As first year students, you will gain necessary information to navigate and succeed at Lock Haven University from students who have been in your shoes!

 For questions on peer mentors, please contact the Office for Student Success at firstname.lastname@example.org